Jenny

 pulmonary hypertension but not enough to need medication at this point.
 This information leads the specialist to believe that it is pneumonia, but not ruling out Westie Lung Disease.

 She responded well to the intravenous antibiotics which is why she was moved out of oxygen tent and her respiratory rate improved.
-We are continuing antibiotic treatment at home and she will go back in two weeks for another X-ray to evaluate if there are any changes in her lungs.
+We continued the antibiotic treatment at home.
 She will also follow up with the cardiologist in a few months.

 Her skin is showing improvement, but she does have a bad infection in both ears.
 This poor little girl has a lot going on, but we are doing everything we can to make her feel better.